“Behold, children are a heritage from the LORD, the fruit of the womb a reward.

 Like arrows in the hand of a warrior are the children of one's youth.
 Blessed is the man who fills his quiver with them!”

 As a church we understand that children and young adults are just as important as adults.
-We are truly blessed to have such a large number of children from the ages of 0 -17.
+We are truly blessed to have a number of children from the ages of 0 -18.
 We believe that it is our role to compliment the work of their parents in teaching them the truths that are found within God's word and encouraging them to grow up in to faithful and firm disciples of Jesus.

 We run various groups, both on Sunday and mid-week to cover the whole spectrum of ages.
 Below you can find out a little more about each of these groups and if you have any queries please do not hesitate to get in touch.